decentraland/cli/README.md

 `dcl` command should now be available.

 For CLI tool development, run `npm start` in your terminal.
-The cli will use the mainnet address for the LANDRegistry contract by default.
+The cli will use the mainnet address for the LANDProxy contract by default.
 If you want to change it, you can add a `.env` file on the root folder, with a `LAND_REGISTRY_CONTRACT_ADDRESS` var.
 It'll use [dotenv](https://github.com/motdotla/dotenv#faq) to fetch the value.
 You can check the current contract addresses [here](https://contracts.decentraland.org/addresses.json).

 You can run CLI commands in development mode like this: `npm start -- init`